tibetduman/SubstringProblem/README.md

 Yet it requires for a further check at common substrings with length > M/2 characters, see why at Observations.

 TO DO:
-Implement the tracking and checking of longest common substrings between files (right now does not check if from different files)
 Add a further check for common substrings with length > M/2 characters.
 Do this by extending the substring to the left and right until it no longer matches the substring in other indicated file(s).